assisi/casu-beaglebone/README.md

 TODO: check if sudo is really necessary
 TODO: check additional options for the case where we're backing up to an SD card which is larger than the BeagleBone's internal memory

-On Ubuntu 14.04 no progress is displayed.
+By default, no progress is displayed on Ubuntu 14.04.
 To display the current status of the `dd` process, send the following signal:
 ```
 sudo kill -USR1 $(pgrep ^dd)
 ```